ronalchn/ajax_pagination/README.md

 If you are using will_paginate, and the links are wrapped in a div with class="pagination", the links will be ajaxified automatically.

-Otherwise, you should wrap the links with a container.
+Otherwise, you can wrap a set of links with a container.
 We recommend that the class given is "ajaxpagination".
 You can put the links inside the partial, for example:

 ```html
 <div class="ajaxpagination"><a href="#">My ajaxified link</a></div>
 ```

+If you want to ajaxify individual links, check out the ajax_link_to helper (shown later), which is more flexible (can handle non-GET requests).
+Wrapping links in a container is actually just a convenience feature, which internally does the same things ajax_link_to does.

 If you are using will_paginate, you can simply put the links inside the partial (so that the new links get reloaded when the page changes):